 Nyerimilang Heritage Park: Located 10 kilometres south of Lakes is the Nyerimilang Heritage Park.
 Nyerimilang Homestead is set among semi-formal gardens on a grassy hill above the picturesque Gippsland Lakes.
 The centrepiece is a 19th-century homestead that is open for exploring.
 Scenic walks meander through bushland with some leading down to the water.

 How to get to Lakes Entrance

-Lakes Entrance is located 300 kilometers east of Melbourne along the Princes Highway.
+Lakes Entrance is located 300 kilometres east of Melbourne along the Princes Highway.
 The journey will take you around 3.5 hours to get there.
-You can alternativly catch a gtrain to Bairnsdale and then transfer to a bus for the last 30 kilometers to Lakes Entrance.
+You can alternatively catch a train to Bairnsdale and then transfer to a bus for the last 30 kilometres to Lakes Entrance.